Understanding Alkalinity In Your Pool

 Negative Effects Of Low Alkalinity

-• Greenish pool water
+• greenish or discoloured pool water

-• Burning of the eyes and skin
+• burning eyes and irritated skin

-Negative Effects of High Alkalinity
+Negative Effects Of High Alkalinity

-• Staining and corrosion of pool equipment
+• staining and corrosion on pool equipment

-Test
+Test The Water

 Buy Baking Soda

-Right Quantity
+Add The Right Quantity

 Retest